 Instead, there are a few things that might be preventing you from connecting to this one particular number, and none of them involve troubleshooting your phone or carrier account.

-This depends on how the phone handles call blocking and how it works with the phone’s carrier network.
+This depends on how the phone handles call blocking and its interaction with the carrier network.

-Issues With the Other Phone
+#3 Issues With the Other Phone

-If this problem only happens for a limited amount of time, the phone was probably just out of signal range.
+If this problem occurs only for a limited amount of time, it’s possible that the phone was simply out of signal range.

 Numerous factors could be causing issues on the other end.
 If you encounter calls ending without ringing for only one specific number and the issue persists when dialing from different numbers, it’s safe to assume that the problem is on the recipient’s end.